wesdelange/instanews/README.md

 ## Technologies Used

-*Visual Studio Code
+..*Visual Studio Code
-*Git and GitBash
+..*Git and GitBash
-*JavaScript and JQuery
+..*JavaScript and JQuery
-*Font Awesome
+..*Font Awesome
-*Eric Meyer CSS Reset
+..*Eric Meyer CSS Reset
-*Google Chrome Developer Tools
+..*Google Chrome Developer Tools
-*Sass
+..*Sass
-*Gulp
+..*Gulp
-*Ajax
+..*Ajax

 ## Personal Learnings

-*Extended my knowledge of HTML,CSS and JS.
+..*Extended my knowledge of HTML,CSS and JS.
-*Learned how to filter top news stories from New York Times API.
+..*Learned how to filter top news stories from New York Times API.
-*Learned how to use Sass, Gulp, Babel and Eslint.
+..*Learned how to use Sass, Gulp, Babel and Eslint.

 ## Desktop